FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 })
 ```

-There are also other methods, eg. [getByTestId](https://testing-library.com/docs/queries/bytestid/), that is looking for elements based on id-attributes that are inserted to code sepcifically for testing purposes.
+There are also other methods, eg. [getByTestId](https://testing-library.com/docs/queries/bytestid/), that is looking for elements based on id-attributes that are inserted to the code specifically for testing purposes.

 ### Debugging tests